 Well, it's Christmas!
 Strange really because it's almost like it has crept up on me unexpected this year!
 But I love Christmas time and I am looking forward to the whole thing.
-The food, the drinks, the pressies, and even the motley crew back home in Chelmsford Essex!
+The food, the drinks, the gifts, and even the family back home.

 This time last year I decided to drive home for Christmas in my little Mini.
 On the face of it, driving some 250 miles from here to Chelmsford didn't seem like a bad idea.
 However as I found out, it was!
 The car exhausted its supply of oil by the time I had done 200 miles, and I was in the middle of Cambridgeshire with no oil and no prospects of finding a gas station for at least another 25 miles!